leokruglikov/leokruglikov.github.io/content/post/groups.md

 In order to make the notation more consise, one can make arrange them in tables, often reffered to as the Cayleigh table.
 The Cayleigh table keeps track of all possible operations in a group.
+We will create a Cayleigh for this $C_{3v}$ group later.
+For now, we will restrict ourselves to a more simple group.

-For an example, one can consider a simpler group $\mathcal{Z}_2$ commonly denoted as - the inversion group or the permutation group of order 2, or $(\{0,1\},+)$ group.
+For an example, one can consider a simpler group $\mathcal{Z}_2$ commonly named as the inversion group or the permutation group of order 2, or $(\{0,1\},+)$ group.
-This is nothing but the group of addition modulo-2.
-The operations here can be summarized as
+This is nothing but the group of addition modulo $2$.
+The operations between the two elements of the group can be summarized as
 $$
 0+0 \stackrel{\text{mod }2}{=} 0\\\\